Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 1. In the Grafana Dashboard (http://localhost:13000) click on "Edit" and then "Settings"
 1. Go to the "Variables" tab then click "New variable"
-1. The variable type is "Query", the variable name must be "dsPost", the data source should be "influxdb"
+1. The variable type is `Query`, the variable name must be `dsPost`, the data source should be `influxdb`
 1. In the "Query options" text area paste the entire script shown below unmodified
-1. Scroll down and set the refresh setting to "On time range change"
+1. Scroll down and set the refresh setting to `On time range change`
 1. Uncheck "Multi-value", "Allow custom values", and "Include All option"
 1. Leave sorting disabled and leave Regex empty
 1. Click "Back to list"